muratk5n/thirdwave/en/README.md

 ---

+trick ho

+27/10: "Rep. Marjorie Taylor Greene bought up to $50K in shares of Trump SPAC"

+---

+wut

+19/10: "Trump's 2020 election lies are even worrying Marjorie Taylor.
+Greene is urging Republicans to vote, suggesting Trump's 2020 obsession has gone too far for her"

+---

 It's interesting the image of a rich person 200 yrs ago was someone fat (bcz sugar was rare only the rich could afford it).
 Now the image of a rich person is lanky, bcz the wealthy have access to better